SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

       "devicePermissions": {}
     }

-When user is updated with changed permissions or groups, suitable audit record is created with type 'User' and activity 'User updated'.
+When the user is updated with changed permissions or groups, a corresponding audit record is created with type 'User' and activity 'User updated'.

 ### DELETE a representation of a user

-Request body: N/A.
+Request body: n/a

-Response body: N/A.
+Response body: n/a

 Example request: Delete a user

     DELETE /user/<<tenant>>/users/<<userName>>
      Host: [hostname]